Five Pillars of Food SafetyDr. Shiv Chopra, B.V.SC., M.SC. PH.D. July 1, 2014

 HOW THEY ARE BEING IGNORED BY GOVERNMENT REGULATORS

 Reports indicate that every year approximately 36 million Americans and 11 million Canadians contract food-borne infections.
 Not included in these figures are many more people contracting additional food-borne diseases such as cancer, obesity, diabetes, cardiovascular, neurological, reproductive and other illness.
-The causes of these diseases trace to the following five substances which are being utilized in food and agricultural production:
+The causes of these diseases trace to five substances which are being utilized in food and agricultural production.